 Jonathan Liebson is a longtime teacher of first-year writing and an academic adviser at Eugene Lang.
 His courses focus on short fiction, narrative or personal essays, and issues in contemporary culture.
 A longer description of his teaching and writing philosophy can be found on his Lang Faculty Page.
-His most recent work appears in The Washington Post Sunday Book World, The Texas Observer, and The Chicago Review of Books, and his previous essays, book reviews, and short stories have appeared in Time Out New York, The Georgia Review, American Book Review, Meridian, Passages North, and Harvard Review, and in the anthology Naming the World: And Other Exercises for the Creative Writer (Random House).
+His most recent work appears in The Atlantic, The Washington Post Sunday Book World, The Texas Observer, and The Chicago Review of Books, and his previous essays, book reviews, and short stories have appeared in Time Out New York, The Georgia Review, American Book Review, Meridian, Passages North, and Harvard Review, and in the anthology Naming the World: And Other Exercises for the Creative Writer (Random House).
 His writing (and photography) can be found at jonathanliebson.com.

 Stephen Massimilla is a poet, scholar, translator, lecturer, painter, photographer, and author.
 His 500-page co-authored volume Cooking with the Muse (Tupelo Press, 2016), includes hundreds of original poems, recipes, essays, and color photos.
 Acclaim for his other books includes an SFASU Press Prize for The Plague Doctor in His Hull-Shaped Hat; the Bordighera/CUNY Poetry Prize for Forty Floors from Yesterday; the Grolier Poetry Prize for Later on Aiaia; a Van Rensselaer award, selected by Kenneth Koch, and other honors.
 He has also translated books by Pablo Neruda and others.
 Massimilla has recent work in hundreds of publications from AGNI to Verse Daily.
 He holds an M.F.A. and a Ph.D. from Columbia University and teaches at Columbia University and The New School.
 He has exhibited his paintings in many cities, been interviewed on radio and television, presented papers at numerous conferences, and performed his work at venues ranging from The Natural Gourmet to Carnegie Hall.